awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

 kubectl describe hyperparametertuningjob xgboost-mnist-hpo
 ```

-In addition to information about the tuning job, the Amazon SageMaker Operator for Kubernetes also exposes the [best training job](https://docs.aws.amazon.com/sagemaker/latest/dg/automatic-model-tuning-monitor.html#automatic-model-tuning-best-training-job) found by the hyperparameter tuning job in the `describe` output as follows:
+In addition to information about the tuning job, the SageMaker Operator for Kubernetes also exposes the [best training job](https://docs.aws.amazon.com/sagemaker/latest/dg/automatic-model-tuning-monitor.html#automatic-model-tuning-best-training-job) found by the hyperparameter tuning job in the `describe` output as follows:

 ```
 Name:         xgboost-mnist-hpo